Unified Communication - X Framework Library

 Supported CPU Architectures

-Unified Communication - X Framework (UCX) supported CPU architectures are: x86_64 and aarch64.
+Unified Communication - X Framework (UCX) supported CPU architectures are: x86, ARM, PowerPC.

 As of HPC-X v2.1, UCX is set as the default pml for Open MPI, default spml for OpenSHMEM.